 And I'm not even sure I would want it to.
 After all, I could take a break if I really needed it.
 I could go on a quick vacation somewhere, leaving hubby or the grandparents to look after the little one.
 I could ignore him a little more often.
 I could buy a TV.
 I could put him in daycare.
 But probably as a result of my 'attachment' parenting practices and beliefs, I don't even want to (...yet).
 I feel good when I get a short (2 hours max) daily break from the baby.
 But I don't feel good leaving him for any longer than that, or even for a full day with regular check-ins.

 I know we shouldn't have kids to fill a hole within us.
 Kids are not designed to make their parents happy, and anyway, they never do.
 They are designed to be themselves -- infuriating, discomfort-producing, entirely lovable little beings.
 I worry about unconsciously crossing the line from healthy attachment into the territory of (s)mothering enmeshment.
-Co-dependency is the last thing I want.
-Connection, compassion and understanding are the first (it's a three-way tie).
+Co-dependency

 In fact, like a true modern woman, I want it all ways.
 I want deep attachment (but not enmeshment!) and I want a kickass creatively powerful life.
 The only problem is...
 How?
 How do I know when to 'give in' and spend the day eliciting smiles from my baby, and when it would be wiser to spend that time working on my other creative projects?